 Don’t throw away the lens once removed.
 Instead, keep it aside to examine when you’re done to help you ensure you removed all pieces of the contact lens.

-The Importance of Proper Eye Hygiene
+The Importance of Proper Eye and Contact Lens Hygiene

 When dealing with something as sensitive as your eyes, cleanliness is one of the most important things.
 Before you handle your contact lenses—whether putting them in or searching for a stuck lens—washing your hands is an absolute must.